InterLinked1/lbbs/README.md

 - Fast and lightweight, written entirely in C

-- Telnet, RLogin, SSH, and UNIX domain socket support *(note that Telnet and RLogin are plain text protocols and thus insecure)*
+- Terminal access via Telnet, RLogin, SSH, and UNIX domain socket support *(note that Telnet and RLogin are plain text protocols and thus insecure)*

+- File transfers via FTP and SFTP

 - Config-file driven configuration